DeeprajPandey/dotfiles/README.md

 # ~/.deepraj 🖥️

-Welcome to the backbone of my MacOS setup.
-This repository houses my personally curated dotfiles, optimized for MacOS.
-The setup is managed using [Dotbot](https://github.com/anishathalye/dotbot), which makes it easy to set up a new system or keep existing setups in sync.
+Welcome to the backbone of my MacOS setup!
+This repository contains my personally curated dotfiles, optimised for MacOS.
+The setup is managed using [Dotbot](https://github.com/anishathalye/dotbot) and a custom `run` script, streamlining the process to set up a new system or to synchronise existing setups.

 ## Getting Started